bebra-cmd/ajaxform/README.md

 Tasks for do:
-1. Write Validation rules in Requests note:Make exception handlers for ajax form if backend validation rules fails
+1. Write validation logic DONE
-2. Use email facades to send letter
+2. ajax form  note:now write axios ajax logic and enable middlewares
-3. Do not forget about ajax form
+3. use facades for email and send Letter
 4. Rewrite .env file
-4. Purge useless features
+4. Check and purge useless